William Contreras Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including William Contreras (.317 batting average in his past 10 games), take on starter Justin Steele and the Chicago Cubs at American Family Field, Wednesday at 8:10 PM ET.
+The Milwaukee Brewers, including William Contreras (hitting .300 in his past 10 games, with a double, a home run, two walks and eight RBI), take on starting pitcher Marcus Stroman and the Chicago Cubs at American Family Field, Thursday at 2:10 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Cubs.
+In his last game he had a one-hit performance (1-for-3) against the Cubs.

 William Contreras Game Info & Props vs. the Cubs